clarafy/covariance-dictionary/README.md

 #### Variables

-Though the input is an (n, n, n_samples) array of CMs, the actual optimization grunt-work is done in terms of a reformatted, more compact (n_pairs, n_samples) array X where the i-th column is the vectorized upper triangle of the i-th CM in X, and n_pairs = n \* (n + 1) / 2 is the number of upper-triangular entries.
+Though the input is an (n_samples, n, n) array of CMs, the actual optimization grunt-work is done in terms of a reformatted, more compact (n_pairs, n_samples) array X where the i-th column is the vectorized upper triangle of the i-th CM in X, and n_pairs = n \* (n + 1) / 2 is the number of upper-triangular entries.

 Borrowing terminology from signal processing, we'll learn an (n_pairs, k) __dictionary__ D of k CM __elements__, as well as a (k, n_samples) array of __weights__ W where the i-th column gives the weights to (approximately) reconstruct the i-th CM in X from the dictionary elements.
 In practice W tends to end up sparse, even though we don't explicitly enforce sparsity.